juju/docs/src/en/clouds-k8s.md

 applications at scale.
 See the
 [Kubernetes documentation][upstream-kubernetes-docs] for more information.

-Juju has the ability to add a Kubernetes cluster to its known list of clouds and then treat it like it does any other cloud.
-There are some exceptions to this and these are covered in the next section.
-In addition, Kubernetes-specific charms are needed.
+Juju has the ability to add a Kubernetes cluster to its known list of clouds, thereby treating the cluster like it does any other cloud.
+There are some differences to working with such a cloud and they are covered in the next section.

 This document refers to page
 [Persistent storage and Kubernetes][charms-storage-k8s] in a few places.
 You